w3f/General-Grants-Program/grants/speculative/nft_cross_chain_bridge.md

 ### The specifications of the project including:

 There are some new challenges and different concern when providing a cross-chain solution for NFT compared to XClaim's framework.
-It will meet the following requirements:

-* Safety
-* Liveness
-* Consistency
-* Redeemability

 It can also been split into three parts: